 Geocaching is a free outdoor treasure hunt that anyone can join in on.
 Families can head outside with the kids to hunt for small containers – called ‘caches’ – hidden in their local area.
 They’re found in public spaces like parks, the bush and along walking tracks.
 People hide caches all over the world, and luckily for us, there are lots right here on the Central Coast!
+We’ve found caches in Gosford, Copa, Bateau and Killcare, and there are hundreds more to uncover.

 The caches usually have one or two small trinkets inside that you can swap for ones of your own, and kids just love it – you can’t beat that sense of achievement when you uncover a hidden treasure!
 The trick is to use GPS coordinates (and some sleuthing!) to discover where they are.